hph86/ghenga/doc/API.md

 requests to the API.

-If the login was not successful, the HTTP response code is 401 (Unauthorized) and the body will be empty.
+If the login was not successful, the HTTP response code is 401 (Unauthorized) and the body will contain a JSON error document.

 ### GET /login/info